ridgehkr/useful/README.md

 # Useful: a React Hooks Library

 Welcome to Useful!
-This library provides a collection of custom React Hooks built using TypeScript to enhance your React development experience.
+This library provides a collection of efficient and modern React hooks to enhance your application development experience.
 These hooks are designed to simplify common tasks, improve code reusability, and promote best practices in your React projects.
+Useful is written in TypeScript, uses [Vite](https://vitejs.dev/) for its development environment, and [Vitest](https://vitest.dev/) for unit testing.

 Useful officially supports [React v18.0](https://react.dev/blog/2022/03/29/react-v18) and newer.